nardew/talipp/README.md

 - updating the last input value
 - removing arbitrary number of the input values

+Besides the already mentioned superior time complexity for delta input operations, `talipp`'s incremental approach immediately offers other interesting features for free, such as indicator chaining or building new indicators combined from other indicators.
+See section with examples to get an idea.

 Incremental nature of `talipp` naturally excels in applications with frequent `CUD` operations but it can be used for charting, back-testing, ... as any other existing library.

+Last but not least, `talipp` is a very young project and therefore any suggestions to amend the functionality or API to users' liking are very easy and very welcome.
+See below how to propose new features.

 ---